-Please keep in mind that in order to attend ECPI, each applicant must demonstrate completion of high school or the equivalent of high school.
-Homeschooled students need to submit documents indicating that they've followed the regulations determined by their state.
-Other forms of proof of high-school equivalency will be considered on a case-by-case basis, but should be approved in advance by contacting the University Registrar at registrar@ecpi.edu.
+In order to attend ECPI, each applicant must demonstrate completion of high school or the equivalent of high school.
+Homeschooled students need to submit documents indicating that they have followed the regulations determined by their state.
+Other forms of proof of high-school equivalency will be considered on a case-by-case basis, but should be approved in advance by contacting the University Registrar (Registrar@ecpi.edu).